 Placing in the Aquarium

-Now you will see that most of the detail work you carved out earlier is pretty much gone.
-We can finally put it into the enclosure.
+Now you will see that most of the detailed work you carved out earlier is pretty much gone.
+We can finally put it into the tank enclosure.
 Before doing so, ensure the back of the aquarium background is as clean as possible.
 So that it sticks to the glass optimally.

 After determining that the background fits in place, let’s apply some silicone to paste the 3D background into the fish tank.
 Simply squirt a generous amount of silicone all over the back of the aquarium.
 I recommend cleaning the glass prior with some rubbing alcohol.
 It will ensure that the silicone adheres firmly to both surfaces.

 Then place the background onto the silicone and move back and forth if possible.
 This will help the silicone be distributed a little better.
 Now we’re done with our DIY aquarium background.
 Just let the silicone cure for 24 hours before proceeding.